adilmohak/django-lms/README.md

-# Learning management system using Django and Bootstrap
+# Learning management system using django web framework

 ### I would love to see you contribute 👩‍💻👩‍💻, feel free to contribute and get awesome GitHub achievements :)
 ### Demo video: https://youtu.be/KKIeRXwZ-Sw